 If you are exploring a career as a teacher, you have likely heard of the Praxis.
 This term refers to a series of assessments administered by the Educational Testing Service (ETS), sometimes also referred to as Praxis I or Praxis II.

 These tests are designed to measure the knowledge and skills you will need to have to be an effective classroom teacher.
-The term Praxis refers to either basic skills in the Praxis Core test, or content knowledge exams that are subject specific as in the Secondary Science, Special Education, or Elementary Education Praxis Exams.
+The term Praxis refers to either basic skills in the Praxis Core test, or content knowledge exams that are subject specific as in the Secondary Science, Special Education, or Elementary Education Praxis tests.

 It depends.
 In most U.S. states, a passing score on the Praxis is required for teacher licensure and certification.